-This Statement of Limited Warranty includes Part 1 - General Terms and Part 2 - Country-unique Terms.
+This Statement of Limited Warranty includes Part 1 - General Terms, Part 2 -Country-unique Terms, and Part 3 - Warranty Information.
 The terms of Part 2 replace or modify those of Part 1.
-The warranties provided by IBM in this Statement of Limited Warranty apply only to Machines you purchase for your use, and not for resale, from IBM or your reseller.
+The warranties provided by IBM in this Statement of Limited Warranty apply only to Machines you purchase for your use, and not for resale.
 The term "Machine" means an IBM machine, its features, conversions, upgrades, elements, or accessories, or any combination of them.
 The term "Machine" does not include any software programs, whether pre-loaded with the Machine, installed subsequently or otherwise.
-Unless IBM specifies otherwise, the following warranties apply only in the country where you acquire the Machine.
 Nothing in this Statement of Limited Warranty affects any statutory rights of consumers that cannot be waived or limited by contract.
-If you have any questions, contact IBM or your reseller.